Northwest Trek: Walking paths

 The walking path area is where visitors can see animals in enclosed spaces much like at a conventional zoo.
 The area has two "learning centers" featuring hands-on activities for children, as well as services for visitors including a cafeteria and a gift shop.
 Bordering the tour pathway, one can see and enjoy a great variety of native plant life, some of which is labeled for easy identification.

-Animal species that can be seen on the walking tour include: the western toad, gopher snake, banana slug, rough-skinned newt, bald eagle, golden eagle, snowy owl, barn owl, turkey vulture, bobcat, lynx, cougar, coyote, red fox, grey wolf, grizzly bear, black bear, fisher, badger, skunk, porcupine, wolverine, raccoon, river otter, and beaver.
+Animal species that can be seen on the walking tour include: the western toad, banana slug (seasonal), rough-skinned newt, bald eagle, golden eagle, snowy owl, barn owl, bobcat, Canada lynx, North American cougar, red fox, Northwestern wolf, grizzly bear, black bear, marten, badger, skunk, wolverine, raccoon, river otter, and North American beaver.